xyleth/thebesDocs/content/characterCreation/assigngear.markdown

 # Assign Gear

-Pick up the shiny from [here](/content/gear) based on the following rules...... add rules....
+Pick up the shiny from [here](/content/gear) based on the following rules.